 Allowing an insurance company to manage certain risks may help you, in turn, feel more confident, knowing that no matter what the market does, or how long you live, the “check” will be in the mail.

-- Learn more about MetLife Growth and Guaranteed IncomeSM, a deferred variable annuity with a guaranteed lifetime withdrawal benefit, offered through Fidelity.
+- Learn more about MetLife Growth and IncomeSM, a deferred variable annuity with a guaranteed lifetime withdrawal benefit, offered through Fidelity.

 - Visit the Fidelity Annuity Center.